basokant/git-intro-workshop/README.md

 In either case, you should see a `.git/` sub-directory in your project after initializing it as a repository.

 - [ ] Clone this repository
+- [ ] Create a new branch for yourself using `git switch -c <last 2 letters of last name><first 2 letters of your first name>`.
+Don't worry if this is confusing, we'll go through branching in more depth later!
 - [ ] Create a new directory, with a name of the form `<last 2 letters of your last name><first 2 letters of your first name>`
 - [ ] Inside this directory, create a new file called `about-me.md`